 Who: The program is a good fit for students in grades 5-12 (ages 10-18); students can start programs at their school with the help of a sponsor/teacher.

-When: Challenge season kicks off in September, with regional competition applications due in October.
-Invitations and wild card applications are issued in November, with all teams registering by April of the following year.
-Tune in to the Finals from May 31 to June 1, 2024.
+When: Challenge season kicked off in September of 2024, with regional competition applications due in October.
+Invitations and wild card applications are issued in November, with all teams registering by April of 2025.
+Tune in to the Finals from May 31 to June 1, 2025.

 Prize: Check the website for information on prizes.